 Though dramatically different, both scenarios are completely natural.
 High school relationships have no routine, no habit, and no pattern.
-All high school couples are different.
+And each high school couple is different.
 More important are the benefits that come alongside teen dating.
 Here are just four reasons high school dating is good for teenagers.

-Benefit #1: Together Time.
-According to Dr. Lisa Damour, a psychologist and director of Laurel School’s Center for Research on Girls, “the main benefit of teen dating, whether it be in a group or as a pair, is that the dating teens are spending ‘in person’ time together.”
+According to Lisa Damour, Ph.D., a psychologist and author of New York Times bestseller, Untangled, “the main benefit of teen dating, whether it be in a group or as a pair, is that the dating teens are spending ‘in person’ time together.”
 In the world of dating, face-to-face interaction is eventually inevitable.
 High school dating relaxes the barrier that social media seems to create.
-Teenagers are able to experience companionship that extends far beyond Facebook and Instagram.
+Teenagers are able to experience companionship that extends beyond Facebook and Instagram.

 Despite the advantages of high school relationships, it’s necessary to know when to draw the line with high school couples.
 Damour advises adults to, “talk to parents of slightly older teens about current dating conventions so that they have a realistic yardstick for what to expect for their own teen’s dating life.”
 If you’re worried, talk.
 Talk to your friends, talk to an expert, and talk to your teenager.
 Communication is vital.
 Also learn to recognize the signs of trouble in your teenager’s dating relationship.

 Maybe your teenager isn’t interested in dating.
-If that’s the case, dislodge the nagging fear that your teen will die in the company of twenty-seven cats.
+If that’s the case, dislodge the nagging fear that your teenager will die in the company of twenty-seven cats.
 Everyone is different.
-Your goal is to support your teen, while still looking out for his or her best interests.
+Your goal is to support your teenager, while still looking out for their best interests.
 It’s easier said than done, but with communication and compromise, both you and your teenager can appreciate the true advantages of high school dating.